Ludophilia/Minishell/docs/lexer.md

 		- Part ONE (lexing): we IDENTIFY the different PARTS/COMPONENTS of the command line: words, operators, EOL.

-		- Part ???: expansion.

 		- Part TWO (parsing):
-			- we FOCUS on the MEANING/ROLE of those parts - its often a matter of token position.
+			- we FOCUS on the MEANING/ROLE of those parts - it's often a matter of token position.
 				- which one is the command (the first word outside operators except pipe?)